 - If you don’t already, make sure you have an emergency fund in place, so you don’t have to take extra money out of a taxable retirement fund or get a job if you’re faced with an unexpected major expense.

 It’s never too early or too late to start planning for retirement.
-Thinking about the kind of life you want and taking steps to prepare for it now will allow you to truly enjoy your golden years.
+The more time you spend thinking about the kind of life you want and taking steps to prepare for it now, the more likely you are to enjoy your golden years truly.

 Even if retirement is a long way away, the actions you take today will hugely impact your future.
 Opening a retirement savings account and contributing a portion of each paycheck might mean you have to sacrifice a bit now, but that’s nothing compared to the amount you’ll have to stretch your budget in retirement without proper savings.